Marc Warren (golfer): Professional career

-Warren began his professional career on the second tier Challenge Tour, and finished top of the Challenge Tour Rankings in 2005, to graduate directly to the European Tour.
+In 2002, Warren turned professional.
+He began his professional career on the second tier Challenge Tour, and finished top of the Challenge Tour Rankings in 2005, to graduate directly to the European Tour.
 He claimed his first European Tour title during his first season, at the EnterCard Scandinavian Masters.
 He finished his début season 42nd on the Order of Merit, and was named the European Tour's Sir Henry Cotton Rookie of the Year.
 At the end of the year, he partnered Colin Montgomerie to second place for Scotland in the 2006 WGC-World Cup, after losing out to Germany in a playoff.

 In 2007 Warren captured the Johnnie Walker Championship at Gleneagles, after overcoming Simon Wakefield on the second hole of a sudden death playoff.
 Again he finished the season ranked 42nd on the Order of Merit.
 In November, he partnered Montgomerie for the second time in the Omega Mission Hills World Cup, and this time the pair won the tournament, defeating the American team in a sudden death playoff.

 In the years that followed, Warren had limited success on the European Tour, finishing outside the top 100 in the Order of Merit standings in both 2010 and 2011.
 In July 2012, Warren had an opportunity to win his home event, the Scottish Open at Castle Stuart Golf Links.
 With four holes to go, Warren held a one shot lead over the field, but finished poorly, dropping four shots in four holes, including a double-bogey at the 15th, to fall one shot outside of a playoff.

 Warren endured more final round heartache in April 2013 at the Open de España.
 Warren had led for most of the final round before consecutive bogeys at the 14th and 15th put him one shot behind.
 However he picked up a birdie at the 16th, but then proceeded to three-putt both the 17th and 18th to once again fall a shot outside the playoff and into a tie for fourth.
 A few weeks later at the BMW PGA Championship at Wentworth, Warren lost out in a three-man sudden-death playoff for the title.
 He birdied the first four holes on the back nine during the final round to go into a one shot lead, but bogeyed 15, then parred his way in to make the playoff with Simon Khan and Matteo Manassero.
 At the first extra hole, Warren drove his tee shot into the trees on the right at 18 and had to go back to the tee.
 After hitting his drive down the fairway, he then dumped his fourth shot into the water hazard.
 He managed to get up and down for a double-bogey, but both Khan and Manassero made birdies to eliminate Warren.

 In July 2020, Warren claimed a one-stroke victory over Marcel Schneider to win the dual-ranking Austrian Open for his fourth win on the European Tour and his third on the Challenge Tour.